 I can’t even count the number of single people who have said things to me like, “It’s so hard to meet someone,” “There are no good guys out there” or “I’m going to be alone forever.”
 It kind of makes finding Mr. or Ms. Right seem pretty hopeless, doesn’t it?

 So when a friend of mine told me she was seeing a “relationship coach,” I was intrigued.
 I had plenty of questions for my friend.
 What does a relationship coach do?
 Help you set up your Match.com profile?
 Talk about where to meet single people?
 Tell you what to wear on a first date?

 My friend’s answer: none of the above.
-Her Chicago-based relationship coach, Sue DeSanto, LCSW, offers a 3-month or a 6-month program that helps single, divorced or widowed men and women embrace their gifts and talents, and feel confident in sharing these with the world.
+She said her relationship coach, Sue DeSanto, LCSW helped her embrace her gifts and talents, and feel confident in sharing these with the world.
 In other words, according to DeSanto, being truly fulfilled in a romantic relationship starts with the person seeking rather than the person being sought.

 I sat down with DeSanto to learn in more detail how she helps facilitate relationship opportunities.
 The first thing I found out is that nine years ago, she herself went through the program she now shares with her clients.

 “I got divorced 14 years ago with two small children at the time, and found the dating world daunting and scary.
 I didn’t know how to do it,” said DeSanto, who holds a master’s degree in social work, and who has been a practicing psychotherapist for 20 years.

 DeSanto attended the California-based Relationship Coaching Institute founded by relationship guru David Steele.
 Crediting the program for her success in finding true love and getting remarried a few years later, DeSanto decided she wanted to become a relationship coach herself.